Barbie on the Cusp

 Buy my updated zine, Barbie on the Cusp, in its second limited edition for $20 + tax (if it’s a Chatbook - but if it’s a Blurb book it will be more and you may order it directly)!
 It’s currently in production and due out in May 2019.
 There will be an edition of 10 of these.
 I sign each one.

 Place your order here for the larger-scale version - a hand-bound artist’s book that comes in a handmade box in a small edition (under 10).
 This book will be available at my Artspan Open Studio show and on sale during the last weekend of October 2019 at Pacific Felt Factory.
 Reserve yours today.
 Cost is tbd.

 Also coming soon - the video of the reading of the zine.

-BARBIE TAKES A TRIP
+PHASE 2: BARBIE ON THE CUSP & BARBIE TAKES A TRIP

-A Visit to Catalonia
+Her Visit to Catalonia

 The story continues abroad.
 June and July are all about escaping from San Francisco’s chilly fog.
 Here we are enjoying a dramatic sky on the balcony at our place in Girona, Catalonia, Spain.
 Look for “Barbie on the Cusp” updates on my Instagram and Facebook pages, and here too.

 This year my Open Studio will be held during the last weekend in October (10/26-27) from 11am-6pm.
 I’ll be at Pacific Felt Factory (PFF) in their main gallery on the first floor.
 PFF is located on 20th Street between York and Bryant Streets (edge of the Mission near Potrero Hill) in SF.
 Look for more of my “Barbie on the Cusp” books there as well as my limited edition prints, cards, and other special show merchandise.
 Additional recent works will be on display and for sale.